 - Inspector – uniformed inspectors typically oversee a shift of constables and sergeants.
 They also take charge of major incidents in their force area.

-- Chief Inspector – this role can vary from force to force but they often act as the senior police officer in larger towns, overseeing large teams such as investigations or operations.
+- Chief Inspector – this role can vary from force to force but a Chief Inspector often acts as the senior police officer in larger towns, overseeing large teams such as investigations or operations.

-- Superintendent – at this senior management rank, you would usually be in charge of a section of a Command.
+- Superintendent – at this senior management rank, a Superintendent would usually be in charge of a section of a Command.

-- Chief Superintendent – they’re typically responsible for policing of a geographical area of their force.
+- Chief Superintendent – typically responsible for policing of a geographical area of their force.

-- Assistant Chief Constable – ACCs as chief officers are mainly responsible for a specific section within their police force, for example, Investigation or Operations.
+- Assistant Chief Constable – ACCs as chief officers are mainly responsible for a specific function or business area within their police force, for example, Investigation or Operations.

-- Deputy Chief Constable – they act as deputy for their Chief Constable, handling the running of their force if the Chief is elsewhere.
+- Deputy Chief Constable – they act as deputy for their Chief Constable, handling the running of the force and supporting the Chief Constable.

 - Chief Constable – these officers are responsible for the effective running of their force.